MachineLemonade/docs/v0.8/cloud-faq.md

 Right now, we offer authentication via Google, Github, and Username/Password in Cloud.
 Once you've created a Workspace on Astronomer, you'll use that same method to authenticate to the Astronomer CLI.

-If you're interested in Enterprise, the options are there.
+If you're interested in Enterprise, the options there are more flexible.
+Check out [this doc](https://www.astronomer.io/docs/ee-integrating-auth-system/) for more info.

 #### Where do I log in?